canonical/ubuntu-core-docs/en/guides/build-device/image-building.md

     ubuntu-image -c beta --extra-snaps rocketchat-server --extra-snaps nextcloud -o pi3-test.img pi3.model

+Note: The `--extra-snaps` argument takes either a snap name accessible from the store or a local path to a built snap.

 #### 4. Your image is ready

 You can use a tool like `dd` to write the image to an SDcard and boot your device.